unievanwaterschappen/ableplayer/README.md

 ### Sign language

 Sign language translation is supported in a separate video player, synchronized with the main player.
-Tips for filming a sign language interpreter are available from [Signing Books for the Deaf][]:
+Some tips for filming a sign language interpreter are available from [Signing Books for the Deaf][].

-* [Filming the Signer][]
-* [Editing the Signer][]

 #### Loading from local source